UbiquityRobotics/ubiquity_main/install_virtualization.md

 11. Restart Window

-    After everything is insalled you will get a restart window that looks as follows:
+    After everything is installed you will get a restart window that looks as follows:

     ![lubuntu_restart](install_images/lubuntu_restart.png)